PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/297-q4-2020-progress-report.md

 Performance impact is reasonably minimal, within a couple of percent of master.
-Although I cannot guarantee the reliability although it looks good, it\'s a huge improvement and a vast majority of the games listed are now playable with MTVU.
+Although I cannot guarantee the reliability although it looks good, it's a huge improvement and a vast majority of the games listed are now playable with MTVU.

-If a game does a double SIGNAL, that still won\'t work.
+If a game does a double SIGNAL, that still won't work.

 Fixed Games when using MTVU:

-Backyard Basketball\
+Backyard Basketball
-Baroque\
+Baroque
-Batman: Vengeance\
+Batman: Vengeance
-Crash Nitro Kart\
+Crash Nitro Kart
-Gradius V\
+Gradius V
-Heatseeker\
+Heatseeker
-King\'s Field IV\
+King's Field IV
-Marvel Ultimate Alliance\
+Marvel Ultimate Alliance
-Medal of Honor: Rising Sun\
+Medal of Honor: Rising Sun
-MTVs Celebrity Deathmatch\
+MTVs Celebrity Deathmatch
-Summon Night Gran-These: Horobi no Ken to Yakusoku no Kishi\
+Summon Night Gran-These: Horobi no Ken to Yakusoku no Kishi
-Tony Hawk games\
+Tony Hawk games
-X-Men Legends 2\
+X-Men Legends 2
 Yu-Gi-Oh!
 Capsule Monster Coliseum

 Slowdown in games using MTVU Fixed:

-007 Agent Under Fire\
+007 Agent Under Fire
-007 Everything or Nothing\
+007 Everything or Nothing
-TimeSplitters 2\
+TimeSplitters 2
 TimeSplitters Future Perfect

 Homebrew Fixes: